|

 The record sold well in Newcastle out selling The Beatles

+WOW.
 Reg moved into gear arranging concerts publicity,

 talking us up to everybody’s magazine editor Maggie Makeig.